 Although technical and industry knowledge plays a key role, there must be a sense that they will make a good business partner.
 A reputable systems integrator should be an unbiased partner and feel like an extension of your business, offering you the best solution to fit your automation application.
 Whether this will be a one-time project or if you’re looking to establish a long-term relationship, having a strong business partner who communicates well with your internal team is beneficial in the long run.

 A Clear Understanding

-Establish an understanding of the integrators role in your project.
-There are many types of systems integrators, so verify their experience with all the aspects of your project, such as software programming & data collection.
+Establish an understanding of the integrator role in your project.
+There are many types of systems integrator, so verify their experience with all the aspects of your project, such as software programming & data collection.

 How does the integrator handle project management?
 Will you be assigned one point of contact throughout your project?
 These are good indicators of how responsive and accountable the integrator will be to your questions and concerns.

 Select an integrator who provides training for operators, maintenance & equipment managers.
 Having the proper training can avoid costly downtime and improve the quality of your system.

 The firm’s reference list is an invaluable resource in discovering competence.
 Note projects that closely match yours, as well as the range of overall project diversity.
 When reaching out to these references, ask simplistic questions that offer a great deal of insight such as:

 Was their solution able to meet your requirements?

 Selecting your best match is possible with thorough research.
 Knowing what is important to you along with using this checklist can make selecting the right systems integrator for your project a reality.
 Midwest Engineering Systems has vast experience with system integration for automation, robotics and web handling applications.